TritonDataCenter/sdc-cloudapi/docs/index.md

 optional.
 When it's not provided, the ssh key fingerprint will be used as the `name` instead.

+Keys can optionally be submitted along with a hardware attestation certificate signed by a trusted hardware manufacturer, which will be validated and processed.
+Keys generated in hardware devices which require some form of multi-factor authentication to sign requests (e.g. the device requires a PIN or Touch input) are marked by this mechanism and may be specially treated by Triton and Manta as providing a kind of 2-factor authentication (depending on administrator policy).

 For the following routes, the parameter placeholder `:key` can be replaced with with either the key's `name` or its `fingerprint`.
 It's strongly recommended to use `fingerprint` when possible, since the `name` attribute does not have any